Sri Lankan rupee ends down on importer dollar demand

-COLOMBO, July 4 The Sri Lankan rupee ended weaker on Tuesday as importer dollar demand outpaced greenback sales by exporters and banks, dealers said.
+COLOMBO, July 4 (Reuters) - The Sri Lankan rupee ended weaker on Tuesday as importer dollar demand outpaced greenback sales by exporters and banks, dealers said.

 Expectations of a rise in imports also weighed on the local currency, they added.